 keyword instead ofreturn

-- They maintain the state between function calls
+- Maintain the state between function calls

 - They are very memory-efficient